SebastianZug/RoBiMo_Trop_DataSet/README.md

 # Data collection during RoBiMoTrop campagne

-The python scripts implement the data aggregation and processing pipeline of the RoBiMoTrop project aggregating water parameters by an robotic boat.
+The python scripts implement the data aggregation and processing pipeline of the RoBiMoTrop project aggregating water parameters by a robotic boat.
 It transforms data from different sources to Python pandas dataframes and ROS2 Bag files.

-The project was initiated by TU Bergakademie Freiberg.
+TU Bergakademie Freiberg initiated the project.

 ## System structure and data sources